chev2/shitpost-video-generator/README.md

 6. Applies effects to the audio files, which include trimming the audio to be a random short length.
 The script will also attempt to repeat audio clips less than 5 seconds to give a repetitive-like nature to the end result.
 7. The merged video clip & merged audio clip is then merged together to produce the final result, which is put into the `output/` directory.

+## Requirements
+Python `3.8` or greater is required.
+This project has been tested on Python `3.8` and `3.11`.

+Installing dependencies:
+1. Install the latest version of MoviePy: `pip install -U moviepy`
+2. **Workaround 2023-07-17**: There is currently an incompatibility with Pillow and MoviePy's video.resize() method, so you'll have to downgrade Pillow for the time being: `pip install Pillow==9.5.0`
+3. That's all!
+You should be able to run the main script just fine now: `python3 main.py`

 ## How to use
+Please take a look at the **requirements** above before following these steps.

 1. Put a list of desired video sources into the `input_video_sources/` directory, and a list of desired audio sources into the `input_audio_sources` directory.
 I recommend keeping the video file formats the same, but it shouldn't matter.
 The resolution of videos does not matter, either.
 2. Run the script (`python3 main.py`), and choose a seed if you want to reproduce the same video.
 Otherwise, type 'any' to choose a random seed.
 3. Choose the amount of videos you want the script to merge together to produce the final result.
 I recommend 30 for roughly minute-long videos.